glarocca/OpenAIRE_research_products/README.md

 ## Select the Research Products to query

-Depending by the Research Products interested to query from the EGI's OpenAIRE dashboard, configure the additional environmental variable:
+Depending by the Research Products interested to query from the EGI's OpenAIRE dashboard, configure the additional settings:

 ### Research Products (publications)